Donate a Turkey this Christmas - Donate here.

 Frozen means healthy.
 Vitamins and other nutrients are naturally preserved, so you know what you’re eating is good for you.

 Afraid not!
 First, you don’t know how fresh or matured a product is before you freeze it, and that could affect the quality and flavour.
 Secondly, your freezer at home will freeze food slowly, allowing ice crystals to form in the food.
-These are bad news – see our next FAQ.
-The fact is, your freezer at home is designed to keep food frozen, but not to freeze it from fresh – for that, you need a professional ‘blast freezer’, like we have at Donald Russell.
+These are bad news, see below why that is.

 Ice crystals form when food is frozen slowly, like in your own home freezer.
 They damage the structure of the meat, meaning that when it’s defrosted, it leaks a lot of liquid.
 This can make the end result disappointingly dry.
 By freezing food super-fast, like we do here, we can prevent the formation of most ice crystals, meaning your meat is juicier and more delicious!